mabirhire1/MarketPeak_Ecommerce/README.md

 **2.3 Configure httpd for Website**

-* Clearing the default httpd web directory, copy the MarketPeak Ecommerce files to it and reload the httpd service.
+* Clear the default httpd web directory, copy the MarketPeak Ecommerce files to it and reload the httpd service.

 ![Configure Website](images\readme-img5.png)